Open source CAD programs

 As I've strived to replace more and more of software in my life with open source options, Blender turned out to just as good for my 3D modeling needs, whether I was playing with models created for a 3D printer or looking at landscapes exported from other programs.
 And for the relatively simple task of planning out my home landscaping projects, Sweet Home 3D has been an excellent open source alternative.

 If your needs are a little more specific, and what you need is really a dedicated CAD program, here are great open source choices to consider:

 BRL-CAD is a cross-platform CAD tool that dates back to 1979, although for the source code to be released under an open source license would take 25 years.
 In fact, BRL-CAD is so old that it has been credited with being the oldest source code repository of an application currently in active development.

 Originally developed by Mike Muuss at the Army Research Laboratory, BRL-CAD is been used for decades by the United States military for modeling weapon systems, but also has been used for much more everyday design tasks, from academic to industrial design to health applications.

 So what does more than 35 years of development bring you?
 BRL-CAD is made up of more than 400 different constituent tools and applications spread across more than a million lines of source code.
 Not all parts are under the same license, with licenses ranging from BSD to LGPL to simple public domain; the COPYING file within the project's source code on SourceForge has more details.

 FreeCAD is a parametric open source CAD program that was created to be able to design "real-life objects of any size," and although it's clear that many of the showcased examples created by users are smaller objects, there's no specific reason it couldn't be used for architectural applications as well.
-FreeCAD is written in Python, and if you're a Python coder you'll want to take advantage of the ability to extend and automate FreeCAD using its Python interface.
+FreeCAD is written primarily in C++, and if you're a Python coder you'll want to take advantage of the ability to extend and automate FreeCAD using its Python interface.